Advertising Effectiveness Benchmarks: Brand and Outcomes Lift Insights

 As we transition from the top of the brand funnel (attitudes) to the bottom of the funnel (behaviors), the first metric we want to look at is category search.
 Plainly speaking, category search refers to whether a consumer actively searches for the product or service category (e.g., search engine, review site, etc.) in a brand-agnostic manner.
 For instance, if you watch an ad for a new gadget, and that ad causes you to do some research on which gadget brand is best, your ad has driven category search.

-If we examine industry multiplier values for category search in the previous table (see above), entertainment is a vertical that clearly stands out.
-This vertical primarily includes movies and streaming services, both of which are extremely competitive areas given the evolving nature of connected TV and content consumption.
-Overall, entertainment ads garner ~4.5 times the amount of category search lift as other ads, meaning they drive consumers to review sites, search engines, and other brand-agnostic locations relevant to the overarching vertical.
+If we examine industry multiplier values for category search in the previous table (see above), Apparel & Accessories is a vertical that clearly stands out.
+This vertical primarily includes clothing and accessory brands, both of which are extremely competitive areas and easy to access online.
+Overall, ads in this category garner 2.8x the amount of category search lift as other ads, meaning they drive consumers to review sites, search engines, and other brand-agnostic locations relevant to the overarching vertical.

 Brand site visitation